Maine-eDNA/Maine-eDNA.github.io/Tutorial/index.md

 cd work/
 ```

 To get started, create a new RMarkdown file: go to `File > New File > R Markdown...`.
 Accept all the defaults, click "OK".
-Now in the new R Markdown file delete everything and copy paste [this document](https://raw.githubusercontent.com/Maine-eDNA/bioinfo_training/main/HighlandLakeTutorial.Rmd){:target="_blank"} in.
+Now in the new R Markdown file delete everything and copy paste [**this document**](https://raw.githubusercontent.com/Maine-eDNA/bioinfo_training/main/HighlandLakeTutorial.Rmd){:target="_blank"} in.
 Save this R Markdown file (`File > Save`).
 This R Markdown file has all the code needed to complete this tutorial.
 You are strongly encouraged to take your own notes in this R Markdown file as we go through the tutorial.

 Now we need to create a few directories that we will use in this tutorial and copy the data from the "2K_Highland_18S"" directory (which is currently nested in our "work" directory) to our "raw_reads" directory.
 To do so, navigate to the **terminal** tab of the RStudio screen.
 You should be in your home directory (indicated by "~$") and run the following code: